Playish/PlayishUnity/README.md

 Player related info such as player number or objects in the game should be handled by the game.

 - Keep in mind
 If your game relies on the events fired by the device manager make sure to check if there are already devices connected first.
-Setup your event callbacks in the Awake part of your MonoBehaviour object.
-This way you will recieve the events that might get called when your object is about to start (the plugin will set the currently connected devices in the Start part).
+Setup your event callbacks in the Start (instance will not be available in Awake) part of your MonoBehaviour object.

 ## Getting input